ynotstartups/notes/notes/cheat-sheet-mustard-systems.md

 Q: You will have the opportunity to explore your own ideas and suggest new tools.
 Should we parse input data using something from the standard library?
 Would we be better off using a third party tool like ANTLR or Ragel?
 Could we use regular expressions, or would that just give us two problems?
 Would a quick sed script get the job done?
 Is the best solution to store output data in a relational database?
 Would a NoSQL store be a better fit for this problem, or could we use something hierarchical like HDF5?
 The answer will vary depending on the problem and you’ll be expected to investigate the options to find a good solution.

-- ANTLR or Ragel:
+- parse input data with standard library, ANTLR or Ragel:
-    - ANTLR:
+    - ANTLR: parsers and parser generators, parser generator that you can use to read, process, execute, or translate structured text such as program source code, data, and configuration files
     - Ragel:
     - regular expressions, or would that just give us two problems?
         - What is the two problems?
+    - sed

+- Is the best solution to store output data in a relational database?
+Would a NoSQL store be a better fit for this problem, or could we use something hierarchical like HDF5?
+    - relational database v.s.
+NoSQL v.s.
+HDF5?

 **Q: what interests you about the company?**
 **Q: what makes you a good fit for the company?**